paulHasselkuss/W210/content/events/2018/programme/index.md

 ---
 title: Programme
+description: The workshop takes place at Heinrich-Heine University's [Haus der Universität](/practical-information#venue) on the 30th and 31st Sugust 2018.
+On both days, lunch will be provided.
 ---

-## Registration

-The workshop takes place at HHU’s [Haus der Universität](/practical-information#venue), lunch will be provided.
-If you want to participate, please register by sending a short mail to {{<mail address="dgwp@phil.hhu.de" display="Paul Hasselkuß">}} indicating your name, affiliation and dietary preferences.

 ## Thursday (30/08/2018)